John Donald Carrick

-John Donald Carrick (1787–1837) was a Scottish journalist and songwriter.
+John Donald Carrick (April 1787 – 17 August 1837) was a Scottish journalist and songwriter.

-Life
+Early life, family and education

-Carrick was born in Glasgow in April 1787; his father was originally from Buchlyvie in Stirlingshire.
+Carrick was born in Glasgow in April 1787.
+His father was originally from Buchlyvie in Stirlingshire.
 He was placed in the office of Nicholson, a Glasgow architect, while still young, leaving about 1805 for a clerkship in a counting-house.
 In 1807 he ran away, and walked to London, where a Scottish tradesman gave him a trial as shopboy.

+Career

-In 1809 Carrick found work with Spode & Co., potters in Staffordshire, who had warehouses in London; and he acquired sufficient knowledge of the business to return to Glasgow, 1811, and set up shop in Hutcheson Street.
+In 1809 Carrick was working at Spode & Co., potters in Staffordshire, who had warehouses in London.
+He acquired sufficient knowledge of the business to return to Glasgow in 1811 and set up shop in Hutcheson Street.
 In 1825 prolonged litigation led to his insolvency.
-As agent to manufacturers he visited the Highlands, and acquired the Gaelic language.
+As agent to manufacturers, he visited the Highlands, where he learned Gaelic.

-On returning to Glasgow in 1828 Carrick was engaged as sub-editor of the Scots Times.
-In 1833 he accepted the editorship of the Perth Advertiser, but quarrelled with the managing committee in a year, and in February 1834 started the Kilmarnock Journal.
-He again fell out with the proprietors, and was attacked by paralysis of the mouth; in 1835 he returned to Glasgow, in bad health.
+Returning to Glasgow in 1828, Carrick was engaged as sub-editor of the Scots Times.
+In 1833 he accepted the editorship of the Perth Advertiser, but he quarrelled with the managing committee in a year, and in February 1834 started the Kilmarnock Journal.
+He again fell out with the proprietors and was attacked by paralysis of the mouth.

-Carrick died 17 August 1837, aged 50.